princepandey201106/delta-batch/README.md

 # delta-batch
-This is a demo  for Git &amp; GitHub class.
+This is a demo  for Git & GitHub class.